 Trust me, we’ve all been there and we all know how hard it is but you’ve got to keep going and keep posting quality updates.
 Simply because the people who start following you will check your other updates and if they are of low quality, they won’t confirm and just leave.

 The only way you can give it a boost is using Facebook Targeted Ads, they are relatively cheap and you can target a precise audience using several criteria: home town, job title, interests, favorite dog breeds, and pretty much everything you can imagine (or almost.)

 The more you target precisely a group of people, the more expensive it gets.
 But it can help you reach a decent amount of followers when you get yourself started.
 Just post a few updates on your page so it doesn’t look empty, start a campaign on Facebook, Instagram or Twitter, and grow your audience.

 You will look a lot less needy for organic visitors and they will be easier to click and follow you.

 Be Human: Capture People’s Attention By Sharing Your Stories

-Ideally, you should speak about your dogs, your kennel, your past customers, your other friend and breeders.
+Ideally, you should speak about your dogs, your kennel, your past customers, your other friends, and breeders.
 Too many dog breeders just become self-obsessed and only post pictures of their dogs and their litters.
-People don’t follow you because you are a store front.
-They follow you because you are doing a superb thing that breeding beautiful and healthy dogs is.
+People don’t follow you because you are a storefront.
+They follow you because you are doing a superb thing that breeding beautiful and healthy dogs are.

 Ask: Find Creative Ways To Ask Your Audience To Share Your Content